JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 be the minimum impedance mismatch for allocating compute? #serverless

 # Cuboids: Serverless-first design pattern

-The core design innovation of Cuboids is that the Boss architecture is being refined and elaborated in a serverless-first fashion.
-This section explains what is meant by that.

-Obviously from previous sections, part of the serverless-first mindset involves simply minimizing any self-managed infrastructure.
-Of course, one must keep an eye on the costs.
-Serverless can be quite cost effective but when it comes to fully managed services (for serverless or not), sometimes AWS wants way too much money in return for simply removing a hassle.

 Setting aside services, from a coder's perspective the main AWS service that enables serverless-first designs is Step Functions, which